Insurance Agency Book Ownership

 “Who owns the book of business?”

 You’d be crazy not to ask that question.
 This is your livelihood, your blood, sweat and tears.
-You own the book you build with Firefly.
+As Dr. Rolf shows in this short video, you own the book you build with Firefly.

 Book ownership usually has to do with what you can do at retirement, and what happens if you decide to leave the aggregator partnership.